jreisinger/ghrel/README.md

 # ghrel

-`ghrel` concurrently downloads and verifies files (assets) of the latest release from a GitHub repository.
+`ghrel` concurrently downloads and verifies assets (files) of the latest release from a GitHub repository.

 ```sh
 # donwload all